HCL-TECH-SOFTWARE/volt-mx-tutorials/README.md

 ## Contributing

-Read our [contributing guide](https://github.com/HCL-TECH-SOFTWARE/volt-mx-tutorials/blob/phx-dev/.github/CONTRIBUTING.md) to learn about our development process,  how to propose bug fixes and improvements and raise a pull a request.
+Read our [Contributing Guide](https://github.com/HCL-TECH-SOFTWARE/volt-mx-tutorials/blob/phx-dev/.github/CONTRIBUTING.md) to learn about our development process,  how to propose bug fixes and improvements and raise a pull a request.

 ## Prerequisites